 I can understand the slated reasoning behind the proposed reduction to the Bankruptcy period, however I cannot reconcile that with the state of play with respect to personal insolvency at this time.
 I am struggling to think of many bankruptcies with which I have been involved especially recently, that have concerned sole traders.
 Those that have been “business related” have rather involved individuals that were directors of unsuccessful companies and that were exposed by way of personal guarantees, for example.

 I have spelled out in our submission, some of the practical implications I can see from a one year Bankruptcy period.
 I have now read the other submissions and note the comments provided therein.

 There are a few additional points I would seek to make:

-– the Objection to Discharge regime is not exactly easy for Trustees in Bankruptcy to invoke and AFSA can be quite inconsistent in its review of same.
-Last year I had two bankrupts in very similar situations due for discharge but for which objections to discharge were filed for a number of reasons including to allow for finalisations of investigations into voidable transactions and in order to obtain compliance when conducting Public Examinations.
+The Objection to Discharge regime is not exactly easy for Trustees in Bankruptcy to invoke and AFSA can be quite inconsistent in its review of same.
+Last year I had two bankrupts in very similar situations due for discharge but for which objections to discharge were filed for a number of reasons including to allow for finalizations of investigations into voidable transactions and in order to obtain compliance when conducting Public Examinations.

 In one instance the Objection was upheld, the investigations continued and Public Examinations undertaken.
-We are now in the process of finalising the estate and that bankrupt has been discharged.
+We are now in the process of finalizing the estate and that bankrupt has been discharged.